jpcarvallyo/frame_labeler/README.md

 ## Ways to get started

-Run the `yarn add` command to install the node_modules
+Use the `yarn add` command to install the node_modules Use the `yarn start` command to start the application

 ## Requirements